rflandau/Orv/README.md

 Rather than starting a vault by creating a vk with height 0, start the node with an arbitrary height, thus allowing the vk to subsume other vks without vying for root control.

 # Other Design Decisions

+## Layer 5 vs Layer 4 (vs Layer 3?!?)

+The prototype is designed as an application layer protocol because it is easier for us to develop in the short time span.
+However, the protocol would make a lot of sense to be implemented at layer 4 on top of some kind of reliable UDP (or CoAP, just something less expensive than TCP).
+You could probably even construct this to operate at Layer 3, but then the assumption that the there exists a way to get the response to the requester directly falls apart and would have to be accounted for.

 ## Depth-less Hierarchy and Cycles